 Then they exempted older, actual high-pollution cars.

 Yet again, higher costs for Californians made no difference in the only place where it needed to make a difference - LA.
 It turns out that Los Angeles remained ill-suited to have as many people as it has and the ozone everyone said needed to be gone in the 1980s is still there.

 It's due to nature as much as anything.
 California has heat waves and banning cans of hair spray dldn't stop that.

 In all, this year there were 157 bad air days for ozone pollution — the invisible, lung-searing gas in smog — across the vast, coast-to-mountains basin ...
-That’s the most days above the federal health standard since 1997.How is that possible with the city shut down and far fewer cars on streets?
+That’s the most days above the federal health standard since 1997.This was with the city shut down in the pandemic and far fewer cars on streets.

 Because you can create correlation arrows and "suggest" causation but you can't make it science.
 Yet activists simply pivoted.
 They insisted that the air quality was due to more people using disinfectants during the pandemic.

 The reality is that LA has not met an ozone standard set 40 years ago because the things they insisted caused the problem there were not the problem.
 Nature is.
 Continuing to penalize poor people by making them overpay for cars has not helped and never will.